Giskard-AI/giskard/docs/open_source/testset_generation/testset_generation/index.md

 ## Generate a test set
 We are ready to generate the test set.
-By default we generate questions from 6 different [question types](q_types).
+By default, **we generate questions from 6 different [question types](q_types)**.
 The total number of questions is divided equally between each question type.
 To make the question generation more accurate, you can also provide a description of your assistant.
 This will help the generator to generate questions that are more relevant to your assistant's task.

 ```python
 # Generate a testset with 10 questions & answers for each question types (this will take a while)